mjlavin80/tf-idf-programming-historian-draft/tf-idf-lesson.md

 I've used boldface to indicate terms that seem overtly related to authorship or writing.
 The list includes _articles_, _arts_, _book_, _book_, _books_, _encyclopedia_, _magazine_, _nom_, _novel_, _novels_, _pamphlets_, _plume_, _verse_, _volumes_, _writer_, and _wrote_, but it could be extended to include references to specific magazine or book titles.
 Setting aside momentarily such complexities, it is striking to me that Cather and Sinclair's lists have so many words for books and writing, whereas Bly, Du Bois and Tarbell's do not.

 I could easily jump to conclusions.
 Cather's identity seems to be tied most to her gender, her sense of place, and her fiction and verse.
-Sinclair more so with his politics and his writings about meat, industry, and Sacco and Vanzetti.
+Sinclair more so with his politics and his writings about meat, industry, and specifically the well known, controversial trial and execution of Nicola Sacco and Bartolomeo Vanzetti.
 Bly is tied to her pen name, her husband, and her writing about asylums.
 Du Bois is linked to race and his academic career.
 Tarbell is described by what she wrote about: namely business, the trusts, Standard Oil, and Abraham Lincoln.
 Going further, I could argue that gender seems more distinctive for women than it is for men; race is only a top term for the one African American in my set.

 Each of these observations forms the basis for a deeper question, but these details aren't enough to make generalizations.
-I should read at least some of the underlying obituaries to make sure I'm not getting false signals from any terms.
+Foremost, I need to consider whether my __tf-idf__ settings are producing effects that would disappear under other conditions; robust results should be stable enough to appear with various settings.
+Next, I should read at least some of the underlying obituaries to make sure I'm not getting false signals from any terms.
 If I read Du Bois's obituary, for example, I may discover that mentions of his work "The Encyclopedia of the Negro," contribute at least partially to the overall score of the word _negro_.

 Likewise, I can discover that Bly's obituary does include words like _journalism_, _journalistic_, _newspapers_, and _writing_, but the obituary is very short, meaning most words mentioned in it occur only once or twice, which means that words with very high __idf__ scores are even more likely to top her list.
 I really want __tf__ and __idf__ to be balanced, so I could rule out words that appear in only a few documents, or I could ignore results for obituaries below a certain word count.